omise/omise-python/README.md

 omise.api_secret = 'skey_test_4xsjvwfnvb2g0l81sjz'
 ```

-After the secret key is set, you can use all APIs which use secret key authentication.
+After the secret key is set, you can use all APIs that use secret key authentication.

-To create a new credit card charge, use Omise.js to create a new token and run the following:
+To create a new card charge, use Omise.js to create a new token and run the following:

 ``` python
 token_id = "tokn_test_no1t4tnemucod0e51mo" # see https://www.omise.co/tokens-api#create